cdnik/cdnik/README.md

 I'm a creative technologist with over 17 years of experience crafting individual web solutions and guiding businesses through digital transformations.
 Since **2007**, I’ve been hands-on with front-end development, server management and CMS integration.
 Beyond building interfaces, I’ve been trusted by startups and established enterprises to completely revamp their digital presence—from **strategic restructuring** to **redesigning and rebuilding** their web platforms from the ground up.

 ## 💼 Projects
 I've delivered over 30 tailored projects, each reflecting a commitment to clarity, efficiency, and purposeful design.
 For me, software design is about balance, clarity, and cohesion.
 I approach each project with a pixel-perfect mindset.
 Structure matters.
 Speed matters.
 Detail matters.
-Digital products that feel crafted—not just assembled.
+Digital products that feel crafted and not just assembled.

 ## Languages